mahuntington/python_sql/python_sql/lessons/flask.md

 flask --app server.py run --debug
 ```

-Now if you go to `http://127.0.0.1:5000` you should see the text `hello world!`.
+Now if you make a GET request to `http://127.0.0.1:5000` using Postman, you should see the text `hello world!`.
 Note that if you make a change to the Python code and save, `flask` will automatically restart the server for us, thanks to the `--debug` flag we have in the command.

 ## Connect to Postgres

-If you haven't already done so, let's instal `psycopg2-binary`, which will allow us to control our Postgres database from our Python code.
+If you haven't already done so, let's install `psycopg2-binary`, which will allow us to control our Postgres database from our Python code.

 ```zsh
 python -m pip install psycopg2-binary